 April 4, 2018 marks 50 years from when The Reverend Doctor Martin Luther King Junior was assassinated by a racist.Imagine how different the world might be if he were allowed to live.
-The movement to end the US war on Vietnam, the Poor People’s Campaign, the overall condition of the African-American in the US, and many more were issues he advanced, making life better for all of us; they all could have been successes.
+The movement to end the US war on Vietnam, the Poor People’s Campaign, the overall condition of African-Americans in the US, and many more were issues he advanced, making life better for all of us; they all could have progressed further much had he not been killed.

 Today was one of those days when I just couldn’t even.
 I had to have a nap or was going to fall over.
 Later I managed a short ride to the post office and library, and then walked home.
 Something feels like it has been out of kilter for a while, more than just low iron.
 I won’t go into the whole thing but whatever it is is annoying and troublesome.
 Maybe the community health safety net will figure it out and heal me.
 Ha ha ha ha ha!
 Continue reading →